 Liberty Festival is taking place as part of National Paralympic Day, where you can try out a range of FREE community sports, courtesy of the British Paralympic Association, Motivate East and other partners.

 To relive the wonder of the London 2012 Paralympic Games and to cheer on Paralympics GB stars as they take on the world in the London Aquatics Centre and Copper Box Arena, in Boccia, Goalball, Swimming and Wheelchair Basketball, you can get tickets for just £5 per person.

 Last year’s event was enormously popular, attracting large crowds of people, both disabled and non-disabled.

 Don’t miss what’s sure to be a fantastic day out in London’s top new attraction.
-For regular updates and information on accessibility in the park, visit the Queen Elizabeth Olympic Park website.
+For information on access at the event, visit the Queen Elizabeth Olympic Park website.